-You’ll define the Meme Game API in PingOne so PingOne recognizes requests for this API and instructs Kong Gateway to protect access from unauthorized clients and allow access only from authorized clients.
+You’ll define the Meme Game API in PingOne so that PingOne recognizes requests for this API and instructs Kong Gateway to protect access from unauthorized clients and allow access only from authorized clients.

 2. Click the + icon next to API Services to add an API service.